 -

-Can I chat with hosts before buying a plan?
+Can I chat with hosts before purchasing a plan?

 No. As a collaborative community with the mission to connect travelers and hosts, only our members can send messages and arrange exchanges with hosts.